This article may contain affiliate links. Please see our affiliate disclaimer in the footer menu for more information. Thank you for your support!

 If you need a resource for grammar rules, a grammar book or style guide is your best bet.

 As a proofreader, I refer to the grammar rules in The Chicago Manual of Style (CMOS).
-CMOS is a widely used and well-respected style guide that serves as the go-to guide in the publishing industry.
+CMOS is a widely used and well-respected style guide that serves as the go-to guide in the US book publishing industry.

 And what about a resource for spelling?
 The dictionary, of course, is your best bet for knowing how to spell words.
 You can also purchase a book about spelling rules or search the web to discover these rules.